MEDMEX1/Discord-spambot/README.md

 Download python 3.6.2
 Install the modules through pip
 Change the messages in the array list!!!
-Make a private server, do $join
+Add your own token in token.txt and your own clientid in clientid.txt Make a private server, do $join
 After you've joined all the servers do $timer the timer will let you know when 10 minutes are over so you can actually message in the joined servers